“Meraki” [pronounced: may-rah-kee].

-I came across a new word today.
-Well, new for me.
-I may try to use it daily, I love it so much.
-The word is “meraki” [may-rah-kee].
 It’s a Greek word, derived from the Turkish “Merak”, for which there is no direct English translation.
 It is used to describe “doing something with soul, creativity, or love”, no matter how difficult the task.
-It should be of no surprise that I immediately thought of my work with food topics.
+It should be of no surprise that I immediately think of my work with food.
 I love all of it and can hardly wait for each morning when I’m refreshed to start in again with passion and excitement.
 Whether I’m growing, preparing, eating, or even photographing food, I put my soul into whichever piece I am doing.

-My daughter-in-law decorates cakes.
-You should see her creations.
+You should see and taste her creations!
 Some are intricately decorated.
 Some are simple.
-When I watch her, I can see her passion for creating and sharing coming through from her into her designs.
-Her eyes light up when she shares one which for you, she specifically decorated.
-By just gazing on the cake you can feel the soul, creativity and love.
-And when you eat it?
+Her passion for creating and sharing comes through from her into her designs.
+By just gazing on the cake you can feel the soul, creativity, and love evident in Clouser Cakes N’ Bakes.
+And when you eat one of her cupcakes?
 The feeling is magnified.
-THAT is meraki!
+That is Meraki!

-Recently, when we had guests for dinner, the meal I prepared happened to be centered on food I can’t eat.
-I had designed the menu with my out-of-town guests in mind, knowing they love traditional New England dinners.
-One of my guests asked how it is that I choose to serve dinners that most often have foods that I cannot eat and yet, when we go to her house, she is sure to make something I can eat.
-I am asked this question repeatedly and I think “meraki” is now going to be my answer.
+One of my guests asked how it is that I choose to serve dinners that often have foods that I cannot eat..
+I am asked this question often.
+I think “Meraki” is now going to be my answer.

-Harvest time signals the beginning of food sharing season and will gain momentum through the several, upcoming, wintery holidays.
-When I am cooking my celebration meals, no matter how little or grand the offering, it is going to give me even greater satisfaction knowing there is a six letter word that sums up my passion and emotion for serving my guests meals that convey love, care, and appreciation of having them choose to sit at my table to visit and eat.
+When I am cooking for friends and family, no matter how little or grand the offering, it is going to give me even greater satisfaction knowing there is a six-letter word that sums up my passion and emotion!
+A word that conveys love, care, and appreciation of having them choose to sit at my table to eat and visit.